rnpbr/opennetworking-docs/docs/en/Guias/Netreplica/NetReplica Guia Configuração e Execução com NetBox.md

 router =               4
 ```

-## Field Explanation
+## Explanation of Fields

 ### NetBox API Settings

 1. **NB_API_URL**
     - **Description**: NetBox API URL.
     - **Example**: `'https://demo.netbox.dev'`
-    - **Usage**: Defines the URL to which NetReplica should send API requests.
-If you are using a local NetBox instance, change to `'http://localhost:8000'`.
+    - **Usage**: Defines the URL where NetReplica should send API requests.
+If you are using a local instance of NetBox, change to `'http://localhost:8000'`.

 2. **NB_API_TOKEN**
     - **Description**: NetBox API authentication token.